-To assure services are provided in the most integrated and efficient manner, it is necessary for providers to attend regularly scheduled Team Meetings to discuss progress toward the participant's goals, identify any impediments to achieving projected milestones and address any issues affecting the participant.
+To assure services are provided in the most integrated and efficient manner, it is necessary for providers to participate in regularly scheduled Team Meetings to discuss progress toward the participant's goals, identify any impediments to achieving projected milestones and address any issues affecting the participant.
 Regularly scheduled Team Meetings with the participant and service providers are an essential part of assuring the participant's health and welfare.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant.